SixArm/mast-cell-help/topics/levocetirizine/index.md

 Levocetirizine is an antihistamine medication that is commonly used to relieve symptoms associated with allergic conditions.
 It is the active enantiomer of cetirizine and belongs to the second-generation antihistamine class.

 Levocetirizine is available over-the-counter.
-In the United States, see brand name Xyzal.
+Brand name: Xyzal.

 **Key points:**